 Remember that your buyer persona has a problem, but they may not yet be aware of it, especially if they’re at the very top of the funnel.
 Once you have your buyer persona nailed down, you can begin to do some specific customer research to find their most pressing pain points.

 Remember, as depicted above, a pain point is not a solution.
 When they’re still early in the funnel, they aren’t looking for a solution yet, so if you come storming in with one, you’re likely to scare them off.

 Instead, focus on figuring out what those specific pain points are, then work to make sure they’re aware of them and slowly begin to guide them toward solutions (that only your product can offer, of course).

 #3: Map your customer journey

 Usually, the buyer’s journey falls into the same general stages as your funnel.
 But a customer journey can be a bit more in-depth, with more steps along the way and more teams and individuals involved.
 This is especially true for B2B brands that tend to have a much longer buying cycle.

 While there are stages of the buyer’s journey that remain consistent across industries and business types, some will be unique to your brand.
-So if you need some help crafting your own, just download our free buyer’s journey template.

 #4: Create lead magnets that solve the identified problems